Dynamical tides in Jupiter and other rotationally flattened planets and stars with stable stratification: Tides in partially stratified bodies: application to Jupiter

 We note that the dynamic viscosity used here ($\mu_v=10^{-6}$ in units with $G=M=R_\text{eq}=1$) is relatively large, ranging from Ekman numbers of $Ek=\mu_v/(\rho_0 \Omega R_\text{eq}^2)\simeq 10^{-6}$ at $r=0$ to $Ek\simeq10^{-3}$ close to the surface.
 The simplifying assumption of a constant dynamic (rather than kinematic) viscosity in particular leads to stronger damping in the outer envelope than may be realistic.
 However, we do not expect this to affect our main results: the faint, wider curves in Fig. \ref{fig:k42n} show calculations with a smaller $\mu_v=10^{-7}.$ Decreasing viscosity does little to affect the real parts of $k_{42}$ away from the strongest resonances, and only causes larger deviations close to resonance.
 Moreover, the results shown in Fig. \ref{fig:dk42} and Fig. \ref{fig:k42n} do not require moving particularly close to the strongest resonances (the widths of which vanish as $\mu_v\rightarrow0$).

 The inherently mixed character of the resonantly driven waves shown in Fig. \ref{fig:jupeaks} means that labelling any of them as a g-mode of a particular harmonic degree is inappropriate.
 Nevertheless, we identify some of the resonances shown in Fig. \ref{fig:k42n} as involving what originate as $\ell=m=2$ g-modes in the non-rotating regime.
-We propose that resonances involving these oscillations provide as viable a candidate for the observed dynamical variation in Jupiter's $k_{42}$ as the $\ell=4$ g-modes considered by \citet{Idini2022b}. \citet{Idini2022b} used an identification of the resonance with $\ell=4$ g-modes to infer an extended dilute core.
+We propose that resonances involving these oscillations provide as viable a candidate for the observed dynamical variation in Jupiter's $k_{42}$ as the $\ell=4$ g-modes considered by \citet{Idini2022b}; a resonantly driven wave need only have a non-negligible cross-product $Q_{42}Q_{22}$ of overlap integrals to contribute significantly to $k_{42}$ \citep{Dewberry2022a}.

+\citet{Idini2022b} used an identification of the resonance with $\ell=4$ g-modes to infer an extended dilute core.
 Allowing for the possibility that Io may instead be in resonance with an $\ell\simeq2$ g-mode may lead to modification of these expectations for stable stratification in Jupiter.
+A more exhaustive survey of mixed-mode tidal resonances in a wider range of Jupiter interior models may therefore be worth pursuing.